Green River, Wyoming: Economy

 The Green River Basin also has large oil shale and natural gas reserves, which remain virtually untouched due to the high cost of extracting the oil from the hard shale formations.
 However, an increase in oil prices in 2008 and a national desire to become more energy independent led to an increase in well drilling and oil exploration.
 Expansion growth from Halliburton and Exxon, as well as other oil companies, created a mini-boom for Green River and its sister city, Rock Springs.

 The 80MW Sweetwater Solar project near Green River is "the first utility-scale solar farm" in Wyoming.
-It is slated to come online in 2019.
+It was slated to come online in 2019.
 Concerns have been raised about its impact on antelope migration.

 Arts and culture

 Flaming Gorge Days

 Every year, on the last full weekend of June, Green River hosts Flaming Gorge Days.
 The festival features concerts, 3-on-3 basketball, Red Desert Road Runner 5K race, Festival in the Park, among other activities.
 Past musical performances at the festival have included Poison, Tesla, Everclear, Head East, Neal McCoy, REO Speedwagon, Josh Gracin, Chris LeDoux and Trick Pony.